Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 — Psalm 23:2

-The next tribe is Simeon-Levi.
-These two will be interconnected because Jacob blesses them this way, and Levi becomes the priesthood that does not receive territory of their own in the encampment.
+The next tribes are Simeon and Levi.
+These two will be interconnected because Jacob blesses them this way, and Levi becomes the priesthood that does not receive their own territory in the encampment.
 Simeon's name means hearing, and Levi's name means joining or attaching and has to do with how we hear in association or attachment with our obedience.
 Jesus told us

 "take heed how you hear.